Juniors Danny Hughes (3rd. Dan)

 Call in to the class about 10 minutes before it starts and speak to the black belt in attendance.

-If the above does not answer your questions, please do not hesitate to speak to Alan, Danny or Katie the club secretary, preferably 10 mins. before the class starts at 6.15pm.
+If the above does not answer your questions, please do not hesitate to speak to Alan or Danny preferably 10 mins. before the class starts at 6.15pm.